 Buy it: Kids Sunglasses at Dollar Tree, Adult Sunglasses at Dollar Tree, Neon Sunglasses on Amazon

 Source: True Life I’m a Teacher

 2. Give ’em s’more

 This gift will definitely come in under $1 each when you buy the supplies in bulk.
-You can create your own printable, or give this teacher some love and buy it from her TPT store.
+You can create your own printable, or get one from Etsy.

 Source: Lori Flaglor

 These super-cute owls will give your students a personalized treat.
 You can use any number of things for the body of the owl.
 Twix candy bars will help make this fun treat come to life!